-Dross Evolution Gallery will be having its official opening on Sunday 6th August 2017. officiated by TD James Lawless and Cllr.
+Dross Evolution Gallery had its official opening on Sunday 6th August 2017. officiated by TD James Lawless and Cllr.
 Rob Power.
 The gallery showcases works by 15 nationally and internationally recognised Artists and Designers from many disciplines.
 All art works are created from recycled and sustainable materials, from factory floor waste to found objects.
 Below you will find details of all Artists and Designers involved.